Reading Time: 6 minutes

 Step 8: De-activate your car alarms.

-On shipping day, be present to hand over your vehicle and a full set of keys if you can.
+On shipping day, you should be there to hand over your vehicle and a full set of keys if you can.
 If you can’t be present, you need to assign someone to facilitate this process.